Everglades National Park: Endangered and threatened animals

 The range of the Cape Sable seaside sparrow is restricted to Everglades National Park and the Big Cypress Swamp.
 In 1981, 6,656 Cape Sable seaside sparrows were reported in park boundaries, but surveys over 10 years documented a decline to an estimated 2,624 birds by 2002.
 Attempts to return natural levels of water to the park have been controversial; Cape Sable seaside sparrows nest about a foot off the ground, and rising water levels may harm future populations, as well as threaten the locally endangered snail kite.
 The Everglades snail kite eats apple snails almost exclusively, and the Everglades is the only location in the United States where this bird of prey exists.
 There is some evidence that the population may be increasing, but the loss of habitat and food sources keep the estimated number of these birds at several hundred.
+The Everglade snail kite is an endangered raptor that depends on wetland habitats.
+It is constantly being affected by changes in the regional “hydroscape”, where recent work shows that changes in water levels and hydroperiods affect the species’ range dynamics along with movements and site use across central and south Florida wetlands.
+That is what the results are, and what we can learn from it is that water-management decisions and restoration actions that change flooding patterns can either support or undermine nesting success and foraging opportunities for this species.

 The West Indian manatee has been upgraded from endangered to threatened.
 Collisions with boats and habitat loss are still its biggest threats.